Vivek Ramaswamy: Critical race theory

 He argued that critical race theory indoctrinates public school children.
-Ramaswamy has opposed affirmative action, and vowed to rescind Executive Order 11246.
+Ramaswamy has opposed affirmative action, and vowed to rescind the now revoked Executive Order 11246.
 He argued that American-style capitalism provides an antidote to India's caste system.

 Abortion

-Ramaswamy has generally opposed abortion and called for abortion to be left to states while being against a national ban.
+Ramaswamy has generally opposed abortion and called for abortion to be left to states while opposing a national ban.
 He has often equated abortion to murder.
 In the past, he has supported state-level six-week abortion bans, with exceptions for rape, incest, and danger to the woman's life.

-LGBTQ and gender ideology
+LGBTQ rights

 Ramaswamy called the LGBTQ movement a "cult".
 He said through a spokesman that he believes same-sex marriage is "settled precedent" but supported broad restrictions on the rights of transgender Americans, and used anti-trans rhetoric.

 Executive power

 Ramaswamy pledged, if elected, to rule by executive fiat to a degree unprecedented among modern U.S. presidents.
 He pledged to fire 75% of federal employees; dismantle civil service protections, making federal employment at-will; and abolish at least five federal agencies, including the Education Department, FBI, ATF, IRS, Nuclear Regulatory Commission, and USDA's Food and Nutrition Service.
 He called the Food and Drug Administration "corrupt" and vowed to "expose and ultimately gut" the FDA.
 He asserted that the president has the unilateral power to abolish agencies by executive order, although executive agencies and departments are created by statute, and under the Constitution, Congress has the power of the purse.
 He called for an eight-year term for all government employees and pledged to revoke Executive Order 10988, an order issued by President John F. Kennedy that gives federal employees the right to collectively bargain.
 He proposed to repeal the federal law that requires presidents to spend all the money Congress appropriates.